 ‘WHEN WE BRING PEOPLE TOGETHER, THEY EXCHANGE IDEAS, THEY BRAINSTORM, THEY COME UP WITH BETTER SOLUTIONS’

 If there is one place in the building that will likely serve as the epicenter for interdisciplinary collaboration it is the Swartz Center for Entrepreneurship on the second floor.
 Before moving into its new space, the university’s Center for Innovation and Entrepreneurship was scattered in multiple rooms across campus.
 “Now we have one place in the dead geographic center of campus that everybody can come, and gather, and work together,” says Dave Mawhinney, executive director of the center.
 “It’s a kick ass and take names space.
-The Swartz Center is literally a two-minute walk from the school of Computer Science, from the Robotics Institute.
+The Swartz Center is literally a two-minute walk from the School of Computer Science, from the Robotics Institute.
 It’s a five-minute walk from the School of Engineering.
 It’s a half a minute walk from the Heinz School of Information Sciences and Public Policy.”

 Set around the perimeter of the center are ten 100-square-foot startup garages, reserved for teams of four to six people each with the most promising ideas.
-“The metaphore is the startup garage that Hewlett and Packard are famous four,” says Mawhinney, an angel investors and serial entrepreneur whose last co-founded company, mSpoke, was acquired in 2010 by LinkedIn.
-“At any given time, we’re helping between 50 and 100 different startups from the idea phase to actually having a real product in market.
+“The metaphor is the startup garage that Hewlett and Packard are famous four,” says Mawhinney, an angel investor and serial entrepreneur whose last co-founded company, mSpoke, was acquired in 2010 by LinkedIn.
+“At any given time, we’re helping between 50 and 100 different startups from the idea phase to actually having a real product in the market.
 But the best ten of them from our ecosystem are awarded those garage spaces to build their companies.”